SEAL Recon Rifle

 The SEAL Recon Rifle (nicknamed the "Sniper M4" and "Recce") is an American designated marksman rifle and assault rifle used by the United States Navy SEALs.
 Essentially a heavily modified M16 rifle, it is intended to provide SEAL snipers and designated marksmen with a versatile, accurate, lightweight, and relatively compact weapon chambered in 5.56×45mm NATO.

 History

-The concept of an accurized rifle based on the 5.56 NATO cartridge was first observed in 1993 during the Battle of Mogadishu.
-This led to the development of various options for improving accuracy in the field, including improved ammunition and triggers, a range of optics, free-floating handguards, and rail systems.
+In the 1990's Delta Force sniper teams led to the development of various options for improving accuracy in the field, including improved ammunition and triggers, a range of optics, free-floating handguards, and rail systems.

 Developed in-house by SEAL team armorers, the rifle was centered less around a rigid specification and more around the concept of an accurized rifle that could share the duties and ammunition of fielded M4 carbines, whilst also being able to engage targets beyond the carbines' range.

-When further development was handed over to Naval Surface Warfare Center Crane Division, the United States Army incorporated their own concepts and funding into the joint program, resulting in the Mk 12 Special Purpose Rifle which many SEALs were disappointed with.
+When further development was handed over to Naval Surface Warfare Center Crane Division, the United States Army incorporated their own concepts and funding into the joint program, resulting in the Mk 12 Special Purpose Rifle.

-Former SEAL sniper Kyle Defoor recounts:

-It went to 18" quite frankly because the big Army got involved.
-Most of us that have a lot of time on one (myself included) think that 16" is better for a number of reasons: